 During evaporation, alkaline solutions are concentrated until they reach saturation at the outside limits or edges of accumulation zones.
 Evaporation continues at the surface and in the pores immediately beneath the water’s surface, resulting in precipitation, crystallization, and immobilization of the salt.
 Halo stains are formed due to the formation of unique bands of pigmentation, as shown in the image above of limestone.

 Protect Your Limestone By Using The Appropriate Sealing Product

-Sealants used to improve the appearance of limestone pavers and to help prevent them from becoming stained by organic matter on the outside must be breathable.
+Sealants used to improve the appearance of black limestone pavers and to help prevent them from becoming stained by organic matter on the outside must be breathable.
 For example, LTP Mattstone H20, LTP External Paving, and LTP Stone Oil are all breathable sealers used outside buildings.

 Apart from preventing discoloration, breathable sealers will allow for the microscopic transition of moisture, helping any stored water escape through the stone beneath it, such as from the mortar and subsurfaces.
 However, moisture permeating the stone & sealer to the base might still dry and leave a calciferous coating on the surface.

 Once the stone has been adequately dried & mineral salt deposits have been significantly reduced, as well as general filth and grime, it should be resealed with a suitable limestone sealer.